-Speaking of prepping Chrome for the upcoming Chromium based Edge browser from Microsoft, here is one more feature that Chrome is adding to better support Windows 10.
+Speaking of prepping Chrome for the upcoming Chromium-based Edge browser from Microsoft, here is one more feature that Chrome is adding to better support Windows 10.
 Chrome is adding support for Windows 10’s system styling video captions.

 Windows 10’s closed captions feature allows users to customize the look and feel of captions.
-You can customize font color and size etc. Chrome will soon add support for feature.
-This means that the caption style used in Windows 10 settings will be used by Chrome too, while playing videos with captions.
+You can customize font color and size etc. Chrome will soon add support for the feature.
+This means that the caption style used in Windows 10 settings will be used by Chrome too while playing videos with captions.

 I spotted this code commit today:

 webvtt: Add support for Windows system styling for captions

 1) Adds 4 new properties to CaptionStyle

 2) Adds a WindowsCaptionStyle class that extends CaptionStyle and adds Windows support for caption styling